Last reviewed · 8 May 2026 · Independent UK SRS Reference

 How does UK SRS replace TCFD?

-The TCFD was formally disbanded in October 2023.
-UK SRS S2 is proposed to replace the TCFD-aligned Listing Rules from January 2027, significantly expanding disclosure requirements including mandatory scenario analysis, formal compliance statements, and the four-pillar framework with enhanced metrics and targets requirements.
-The transition represents a move from 'recommended' to 'comply-or-explain' for most requirements.
+UK SRS S2 is proposed to replace the TCFD-aligned Listing Rules for accounting periods beginning on or after 1 January 2027, expanding disclosure requirements including scenario analysis, formal compliance statements, and the four-pillar framework with enhanced metrics and targets requirements.

 Implementation and Compliance